Last updated on October 10, 2025 4:39 am

 Stanley 03-105 hand drill

-- The running gear is smooth and has a solid feel.
+- The running gear is smooth and feels solid.

 - All-steel frame is durable and well-made.